 The Libris Design database provides a sophisticated space-planning tool that can be used to produce a detailed library building program and project cost estimate.
 Beverly J. Obert, Executive Director of the Rolling Prairie Library System writes, "By using this massive Access database, you can design a library down to the smallest detail.
 You can designate numerous areas, from a garage to a room for servers."

 State Libraries Resources for Library Facilities Planning

 Many state library agencies provide planning assistance to their constituents.
 Check with your state library, if you haven't already done so.
 Here are a few other sites worth visiting:

 The Connecticut State Library has an excellent Library Space Planning Guide assembled by Mary Louise Jensen.
 Using this guide, librarians and trustees can obtain a general estimate of their library's space needs, and help initiate a larger facilities planning process.

 The Massachusetts Public Library Construction Program has planning and implementation resources.

 Since the Public Library Association abandoned quantitative planning standards, many jurisdictions have developed their own standards for delivering library service.
 Facility planning standards are typically based on a per capita allocation or on a checklist of recommended or required features.
 These can be used to determine the number of reader seats, technology workstations, meeting room seats, and collections your library should plan to accommodate.
 A review of some of these standards may help you to right size your own facility.

 The Wisconsin State Library has had long established Standards for basic library service.
 Currently in its fourth edition, Wisconsin Public Library Standards include both quantitative measures and checklists.
-The quantitative guidelines can be applied to either municipal population of the jurisdiction or service population of the area.

 Planning for Collections